Xamla/rosvita-documentation/Calibration_Part2.rst

 It is written in Python and C++ and uses |Ceres_link| to optimize the robot kinematic modelled by |Denavit-Hartenberg_link|.

+.. note:: The robot kinematic calibration described here, has been used to calibrate an SDA10 robot.
+For usage with an UR5 or other robots, some adaptions to the scripts will be necessary.

 **Calibration pattern requirements:**